ipeglin/DCST1007/README.md

 ## OOP4 - Promises
 Exploring the world of promises and what they can be used for.
 Created simple functions for validating and sizing up a number compared to 10, as well as a function that makes a *"shouting"* array and sorts it alphabetaically.
 Both of the functions will reject and provide a new error message in the console if the input is something unexpected.

+## OOP5 - JSON
+Once again trying to use JSON as a database such as previously done in one of last years [DCST1003 Assignments](https://github.com/ipeglin/DCST1003/tree/master/Assignments/js-ov09-ian-philip-eglin).
+In this assignment, the array containing informations with the highest mountains in every norwegian county, was to be declared in the JS file and then stored locally using setItem.
+As we still don't have much experience with JSON this improved some of my understanding of it's abilities.